 Students, faculty, and staff commuting to campus is responsible for nearly 40% of SDSU’s carbon footprint.
 Do your part by coming to campus by one of the green methods below.
 Google Maps is a great resource for planning your trips, from biking to buses to the trolley.

 iCommute also has regional resources for alternative transportation

 SDSU is located on the Green Line of the MTS Trolley system, connecting campus to Downtown San Diego and Santee.
 Hop on a Blue Line connection to get to National City, Chula Vista, and San Ysdiro.
 Grab the Orange Line for Lemon Grove and La Mesa,

 Pick up a discounted student pass at Viejas Arena.

-There are several MTS bus lines that directly service campus.
+There are several MTS bus lines that directly service campus, including the Rapid line.
 Check out the MTS site for up to date information.
 All SDSU routes are “bike buses” and provide wheelchair lift service.

 For the most up to date information, please see the MTS website

 - Bus Route 11 - SDSU - Skyline Hills: runs from Skyline Hills, through downtown, Hillcrest, and Normal Heights to campus.

 - Bus Route 14 - Grantville Trolley-Baltimore & Lake Murray: runs from the Grantville Trolley Station through Allied Gardens and Del Cerro to campus and Lake Murray.